Climate change and your insurance

-As a result, insurers in some parts of the country have stopped offering coverage, and those that do offer coverage often limit what they cover.
+As a result, insurers in some parts of the country have stopped offering coverage, and others have limited what they cover.
 It’s also meant higher insurance premiums that many people cannot afford, leaving them uninsured or underinsured.

 Commissioner Kreidler doesn’t want to see that happen in Washington state.
-He believes we must take action today to make sure that we are protected in the future.
+He believes we must take action today to make sure we are protected in the future.

 On March 7, 2013, the climate- change group Ceres released a report, “Insurer Climate Risk Disclosure Survey: 2012 Findings & Recommendations" (PDF, 589KB) based upon a climate risk disclosure survey of 184 insures from all segments of the industry.
-The survey, which was administered by insurance departments in California, New York, and Washington, was mandatory for insurers reporting over $300,000,000 in premium for 2011 and voluntary for insurers reporting less.
+The survey, which was administered by insurance departments in California, New York and Washington, was mandatory for insurers that reported more than $300,000,000 in premium for 2011 and voluntary for insurers reporting less.

 In September 2012, Ceres released a report examining the potential effects of climate change on U.S. property and casualty insurers (wwww.ceres.org).
 Commissioner Kreidler wrote the foreword to the report.